deadlydog/deadlydog.github.io/ReadMe.md

 1. Install the Jekyll gem using `gem install jekyll bundler`
    - Use `jekyll -v` to see which version of jekyll is installed.
    - You may need to restart your computer before the VS Code terminal recognizes Ruby.
-1. Run `bundle install` to install all of the required gems.
+1. Run `bundle install` in the repository directory to install all of the required gems.

 ### Run Jekyll locally